mbarth/twitter-stream-kafka-producer/README.md

 ## Getting Started

-This project makes use of [stormpath](https://stormpath.com/) for user management.
+This project makes use of [Stormpath](https://stormpath.com/) for user management.
+Create a new Stormpath account: [https://api.stormpath.com/register](https://api.stormpath.com/register).

 Follow their [setup](https://docs.stormpath.com/nodejs/express/latest/setup.html) instructions to get your API keys to create your .env file.
 You'll also need to add your own [twitter](https://apps.twitter.com/) API key to the .env file.

 Set up these following variables with your own keys in a `.env` file: